mardonat/Soil-Moisture-Sensor-LCD-Display/README.md

 After successful calibration, the sensors will be installed in the field and integrated into the Citizen Science project as part of the “Klimawerkstatt Fläming - Gemeinsam grüner leben” (Fläming Climate Workshop - Living Greener Together) project in the water map https://wasserkarte.badbelzig-klimadaten.de/.

 ## Description
 The program and setup were designed for the Soil Moisture Sensor (SN 300SD TR N01).
 These are inexpensive sensors that indirectly determine the water content using the TDR measurement principle.
-The raw signals are output in V% through an unknown internal conversion and parameters.All parts needet for that setup are listed in Fig.1.
+The raw signals are output in V% through an unknown internal conversion and parameters.
+All parts needet for that setup are listed in Fig.1.

 <img src="https://github.com/mardonat/Soil-Moisture-Sensor-LCD-Display/blob/main/images/parts.png" width="700" />